 These trips take in the true wilderness areas of the Broughton Marine Park.
 And offer you six days to build your sea kayak skills in waters full of active wildlife.

-Arrival Day: Arrival in Port McNeill is usually late in the day because of the travel distance or the plane connections to Comox Valley Airport.
-Your guides will meet you at our shop at Suite B 455 Pioneer Drive.
-Port McNeill @7:30 pm the evening before your departure date.
+Arrival Day: Arrival in Telegraph Cove or Port McNeill is usually late in the day because of the travel distance or the plane connections to Comox Valley Airport.
+Your guides will meet you at in front of the General Store in Telegraph Cove @7:30 pm the evening before your departure date.
 The meeting is scheduled to introduce you to your guides and do a gear check, fit a PFD, try a paddle and familiarize you with a sea kayak.
 We will also go over the route we will taking on the marine chart of the area.

 Note: This Itinerary will be done in reverse if accommodations are not available on the first night.

-Salmon Dinner, a short walk before dinner and an early night for travelers.
+Salmon Dinner, a short walk before dinner and an early nights sleep for travelers.

 A traveling day in AM to our first campsite along a sheltered route with defined passages.